espressomd/espresso/doc/sphinx/io.rst

 Writing H5MD-files
 ------------------

-For large amounts of data it’s a good idea to store it in the hdf5 (H5MD is based on hdf5) file format (see https://www.hdfgroup.org/ for details).
+For large amounts of data it's a good idea to store it in the hdf5 (H5MD is based on hdf5) file format (see https://www.hdfgroup.org/ for details).
 Currently |es| supports some basic functions for writing simulation data to H5MD files.
 The implementation is MPI-parallelized and is capable